TanYiQing/Cpp-Practice/README.md

 To use all of these compilers, you need to install these compilers.
 Then, the folder named .vscode folder whenever you create a new project.

-This repository is recorded the self learning process of myself on the new language that I never touched before --- C++.
+This repository recorded the self learning process of myself on the new language that I never touched before --- C++.